optimalbrew/espChat/readme.md

     Imports the Flask app from app.py
     Sets up logging for easier debugging
-    Runs the Flask server on port 5000, accessible from any IP (0.0.0.0)
+    Runs the Flask server on port 5001, accessible from any IP (0.0.0.0) .. initially the port was 5000, but I had something running on that already (apparently).

 Frontend Files
 3. `templates/index.html`